hyli-org/hyli-assets/README.md

 A repository for Hyli's branding assets.

-[Hyli](https://hyle.eu) is the new-generation Layer 1 network for the era of unchained applications.
+[Hyli](https://hyle.eu) is the new-generation baése layer for unchained applications.

 ## 📎 Useful Links